stephengold/Wes/README.md

 ## How to add Wes to an existing project

-Adding the Wes Library to an existing [jMonkeyEngine][jme] project should be a simple matter of adding it to the classpath.
+Wes comes pre-built as a single library depends on [the Heart Library][heart], which in turn depends on the standard "jme3-core" library from jMonkeyEngine.

-The Wes Library depends on [the Heart Library][heart], which in turn depends on the standard "jme3-core" library from jMonkeyEngine.
+Adding Wes to an existing [jMonkeyEngine][jme] project should be a simple matter of adding these libraries to the classpath.

-For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the Wes Library.
+For projects built using [Maven] or [Gradle], it is sufficient to add a dependency on the Wes Library.
 The build tools should automatically resolve the remaining dependencies.